 Mental models are one of the most important concepts in human–computer interaction (HCI).
-Indeed, we spend a good deal of time covering their design implications in our full-day training course on Principles of Interface Design.
+Indeed, we spend a good deal of time covering their design implications in our full-day training course on User Intarface Principles.

 Here, I'll report a few examples from our usability studies.
 Not coincidentally, using concrete examples often helps people understand abstract concepts (such as "mental models").